Guangzhou Metro: Single journey ticket

 Single journey tickets can be bought at a kiosk at every station or at the automatic ticket vending machines.
-The ticket itself is a contactless radio-frequency plastic token.
-The user has to tap it on the sensor on the ticket barrier when entering and insert it into a slot at the exit gate where the token is reclaimed.
+The ticket itself is a contactless radio-frequency plastic token, only valid on day of issue.
+To enter, it can simply be tapped at the ticket gate like a smartcard.
+When exiting, it is inserted into a slot for collection and reuse.
 Full base fares are charged for single journey tickets for individuals.
 Passengers travelling in groups of 30 or larger can enjoy a 10% discount.